ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 I have several omnibooks.
 These are my favorite computers.
 I'll be keeping at least one of the AA battery powered ones, and maybe one of the later ones.
 The early omnibooks run on AA batteries and use Compact Flash cards in PCMCIA adapters for storage.
 They have monochrome screens, and will run for days or even weeks on a set of rechargable AAs.

-### HP Omnibook 300
+### HP Omnibook 300 SOLD

-The first omnibook 300 is in nearly perfect cosmetic condition, with original manuals, rechargeable batteries (dead), power supply, and original box.
+This omnibook 300 is in nearly perfect cosmetic condition, with original manuals, rechargeable batteries (dead), power supply, and original box.
 Mouse is a little finicky sometimes.
 Has ROM card and CF based C drive.
 Runs on AA batteries.

-$450 + shipping

 ### HP Omnibook 300